mirasac/algonume/project/Notes.md

 - Spectral radiance is also called specific intensity, mainly in the old literature.
 - Use non-dimensional optical coordinates, cfr. \cite[290]{Modest}.
 - Energy is not conserved in the atmosphere, but radiative equilibrium is forced at TOA.

-## Questions
-- What is temperature profile instability.
 - What is lapse rate?
 Is the technical term of temperature in pressure-temperature plot?
 Sort of: it is the variation of temperature with altitude and since altitude and pressure can be related quantitatively, it can be expressed also as variation with pressure.
-- How do I choose which formulae are suitable for specific wavelengths?
-Do I simply set a threshold on wavelenght value?
-I may also set the function as method of the class used to represent gases.
+- Absorption (or more generally, exctintion) coefficients depend on temperature and pressure.
+How can I use them to approximate absorption in uniform layers of gases?
+I must assume that their variation with temperature and pressure is negligible with respect to the varying quantities I am evaluating.
 - Why there is a pi multiplying the spectrally averaged plank function?
 Probably for the parametrizations I use it is not needed.
 It is needed, since it is the factor resulting from the integration in the solid angle of an hemisphere of Planck law for the azimuthal component of the solar beam.

-- Absorption (or more generally, exctintion) coefficients depend on temperature and pressure.
-How can I use them to approximate absorbtion in uniform layers of gases?
-I must assume that their variation with temperature and pressure is negligible with respect to the varying quantities I am evaluating.
+## Questions
+- What is temperature profile instability.
+- Do I add evaluation of quantities at ground level in a separate variable or as element at index N + 1 of arrays?

 ## Keywords
 - Tracer continuity equation (cfr. https://clima.github.io/OceananigansDocumentation/v0.47.1/physics/navier_stokes_and_tracer_conservation/, https://getm.eu/files/GETM/doc/html/node78.html and https://climate.ucdavis.edu/ATM121/AtmosphericDynamics-Chapter01-Part03-Continuity.pdf).